-Patrick Burns was born in Sydney, Australia and is the chief conductor and music director of the Ipswich City Orchestra and XL Arts Inc. He is the currently serving on two conducting fellowships, The Hephzibah Tintner Conducting Fellow with The Australian Ballet, Opera Australia, and the Sydney Symphony Orchestra and also The Robert and Elizabeth Albert conducting Fellowship with The Australian Ballet.
+Patrick Burns was born in Sydney, Australia and is the chief conductor and music director of the Ipswich City Orchestra and XL Arts Inc. In 2018 and 2019 Patrick was the Hephzibah Tintner Conducting Fellow with The Australian Ballet, Opera Australia, and the Sydney Symphony Orchestra and also The Robert and Elizabeth Albert conducting Fellowship with The Australian Ballet.
 In 2018 and 2019, Patrick has conducted performances for the Australian Ballet with Orchestra Victoria, The Adelaide Symphony Orchestra, and The Australian Opera Orchestra.
 He has also conducted Orchestra Victoria in regional performance and acted as Assistant Conductor to Simone Young with the Sydney Symphony Orchestra.
 In 2019 he served as Assistant Conductor to Andrea Molino in Opera Australia’s production of Wozzeck.

 Internationally he has made guest appearances with the National Theater of Serbia (Otello), State Opera of Bulgaria Ruse (Rigoletto, Nabucco, Turandot), and the Pazardzhik Symphony Orchestra in Bulgaria.
 In 2017, he was the assistant conductor with British Youth Opera and conducted the Cover Cast performance with the Southbank Sinfonia.
 He won the Jury’s Prize at the 2015 Blue Danube International Opera Conducting Competition in Bulgaria and the Orchestra’s Prize in 2016 Black Sea Opera Conducting Competition in Romania.